taylorelley/nz-open-banking-actual-budget/README.md

 # Actual Budget Importer for NZ Open Banking Standard

+## This is completely untested and is just a quick base to start building from

 This project aims to provides a simple solution for importing bank transactions from the NZ bank accounts using the PaymentsNZ Account Information API standrd into an Actual Budget server.

 ## Features